pgonzalezalv/lingi2401-report/report.md

 * Have a motivation: "In the end, I want to bring to this project this and that!"
 * Identify controversial issues and widely discussed issues in the bug trackers

+> Bug triaging
+* Find bugs that have been unanswered by developers
+* Try to reproduce them.
+Put yourself in the shoes of the developer.
+* Add any information that could help the developer.
+* If you can't reproduce, ask the initial reporter for more information (usually, there's a template)
+* Use tags and/or ping appropriately.
+Mark duplicates.

+> Documentation
+* Look at the current documentation.
+If there's none, ask the preferred way to start one.
+* Put yourself in the shoes of a new user.
+Write down what is not clear in the documentation.
+* Take screenshots using the development version if the interface is frozen.

+> Take part in the life of the project
+* Maintain the website
+* Organise/participate in AFK events
+* Help with merchandising
+* Write blog posts, share on social medias
+* Give conferences, make presentations in local events
+* Become a local point of contact

 ## 2018-10-30 ##

 I decided to work on [Firefox Focus/Klar][ff] and just forked and cloned the repository.
 Not sure what I will work on exactly but by playing with the code and since I use the android app daily, I'll eventually find something I think needs improvement or propose a new feature.